 Japan and UNODC will continue to support the operation of the United Nations Convention against Transnational Organized Crime (UNTOC) Review Mechanism with a view to strengthen international cooperation.
-UNODC will endeavour to provide comprehensive support to Member States on two parallel tracks: assisting States in their substantive participation in the UNTOC Review Mechanism and strengthening the implementation of the Convention through enhancing legislative and strategic frameworks, including by implementing the observations emanating from the Mechanism.
+UNODC will endeavour to provide comprehensive support to Member States on two parallel tracks: assisting States in their substantive participation in the UNTOC Review Mechanism and strengthening the implementation of the Convention, including by implementing observations emanating from the Mechanism, through legislation and strategies against organized crime, including increasing resilience to the exploitation of crisis and shocks by organized crime.
 UNODC will also endeavour to support and facilitate the engagement of civil society, academia and the private sector in the UNTOC Review Mechanism in line with paragraph 53 of resolution 9/1.
 Japan will actively engage in the Review Mechanism as well as provide support to facilitate international cooperation to combat transnational organized crime, including through the maintenance of Sharing Electronic Resources and Laws on Crime (SHERLOC).